uber/neuropod/docs/cppguide.md

 ## Creating tensors

+!!! tip
+    See the Efficient Tensor Creation page for a guide on the approach that best fits your use case.

 There are many different ways to create `NeuropodTensor`s, but all of them start with an `allocator`.

 To get an allocator for a loaded model, you can do something like: